Gimp

 - With the "Pixel" layer selected, right-click and choose

-Add Layer Mask
+Add Layer Mask. - Select

-.
+Selectionto use the path as a mask.
+ClickAdd.
 This will mask the layer according to the selection, making parts of the image visible or hidden.

 - With the "Pixel" layer selected, right-click and choose